Also known as: wide-arm push-up, wide-arm pushups, wide chest pushup, wide-arm press-up, wide-arm pressups

 Frequently Asked Questions

-What are the benefits of Wide Push Ups?
+What are the benefits of wide push-ups?

-What are common mistakes when doing Wide Push Ups?
+What are common mistakes with wide push-ups?

-How can I progress or modify Wide Push Ups?
+How can I progress or modify wide push-ups?